KomodoPlatform/developer-docs/docs/basic-docs/installations/common-runtime-parameters.md

 `txindex` instructs a KMD-based coin daemon to track every transaction made on the relevant blockchain.

-`txindex` is enabled by default on all KMD-based coin daemons, and is utilized in delayed Proof of Work (dPoW), JUMBLR, and the CryptoConditions (CC) smart-contract protocol.
+`txindex` is enabled by default on all KMD-based coin daemons, and is utilized in delayed Proof of Work (dPoW), JUMBLR, and the Crypto Conditions (CC) smart-contract protocol.

 ::: danger Warning!
 Disabling `txindex` will cause the default KMD-based daemon to malfunction.